 However, this can prove to be counterproductive when it comes to increasing your maximum Afterpay limit.
 When you turn off automatic payments, you’re more likely to miss a payment and damage your payment history.

-The highest Afterpay limit is $1,500 per transaction and customers can hold a maximum of $2,000 as outstanding balance, but these limits are variable and depend on a variety of factors such as payment history and frequency of on-time payments.
+For Afterpay, the highest limit is $1,500 per transaction and customers can hold a maximum of $2,000 as outstanding balance, but these limits are variable and depend on a variety of factors such as payment history and frequency of on-time payments.
 If you’re an Afterpay customer and you want to increase your spending limit, the best thing to do is to make sure you always make your payments on time.

-For more related information, check out our recent post on receiving funds from Stripe.
+For more related information, check out our post on receiving funds from Stripe.